Why Dogs Are Gross – And Why We Love Them Anyway

 Sharing is caring!

-I Did Not Grow Up With A Dog in the House
+I Did Not Grow Up With A Gross Dog in the House

 My dad was born loving animals.

-However, this illustrates exactly how much an animal was NOT expected to live in the house, but outside.
+However, grandma’s cleaning habits illustrate exactly why animals were NOT welcome to live in the house but expected to live outside instead.
 Dogs are animals.
 Animals are dirty.
 Nay, they are filthy.
 My wise grandmother knew this.
 She passed this knowledge down to my mother, who unequivocally forbade a dog in the house, especially in my young childhood.
-We’ll talk about the cat (another form of filthy animal) on another post.
+We’ll talk about the cat (another form of filthy animal) in another post.

 My dad, on the other hand, was born loving animals.
 He raised fancy breed pigeons from an early age and carried that tradition on into his retirement.
-He knew the value of an animal in the life of a child, and when he saw that his beloved daughter was born with an inherent fear of dogs, he decided it was time to fix the problem.
-Upon great discussion and I’m sure great dissention, they made a decision.
-A dog would come to be for us.
-So entered Brandy into my young world.
+He knew the value of an animal in a child’s life, and when he saw that his beloved daughter was born with an inherent fear of dogs, he decided it was time to fix the problem.
+Upon great discussion and I’m sure great debate, they made a decision.
+It was time to bring home a new dog.
+After a short search, Brandy entered my young world.

 A Fierce, vicious, teeth-baring, snarling animal

 Mom did not completely lose her sensibility in her efforts to keep dad happy, so Brandy was forbidden to live in the house.
-My dad went to work, I suspect so thrilled to have an animal nearby that he was ready to provide in a big way for said animal.
-Brandy had a beautiful home in the back of the garage where it was warm and out of the Michigan winter elements.
+My dad got busy and went to work.
+I suspect he was so thrilled to have an animal nearby that he was ready to provide in a big way for said animal.
+Brandy had a beautiful home in the back of the garage where it was warm and protected from the cold December Michigan weather.
 She could travel into the fenced area in the backyard through a doorway with weather flaps over it.
-She had a warm fuzzy bed inside and plenty of room to stretch and frolic outside.
-She was a happy member of our family – when we were outside with her.
+She had a warm fuzzy bed inside and plenty of room to stretch and frolic outside and was a happy member of our family – when we were outside with her.

 Brandy did her job

 Brandy did her job.
 She taught me to love her.
 How could a small girl resist the adoration that comes from a rescued dog?
 She would sit for hours in the front yard on a blanket with me while I dressed her in doll clothes and a pair of those giant carnival-prize sunglasses.
 She patiently laid there dressed in her fancy finery while I read her stories and talked to her like a best friend.
-At the end of the day, back into her outdoor home she would go, and I into my indoor home.
+At the day’s end, she would go back into her outdoor home and me into my indoor home.
 It was bliss.

 Brandy and I made so many happy memories together.
-You see, because she was an outside dog, I was sheltered from the yuck-factor of a dog.
+You see, because she was an outside dog, I was sheltered from the yuck-factor of a gross dog.
 I didn’t see her scoot her bottom on the ground to clean her nether regions, nor did I see her lick her nether regions, for that matter.
-I didn’t see her eat her own poop or vomit up whatever rotten animal that she’d just ingested.
-I was oblivious.
+I never saw her eat poop, cat poop from a litter box or her own, or vomit up whatever rotten animal that she’d just ingested.
+As they say, ignorance is bliss, and I was oblivious.
 I saw her as a perfect lady.
-Brandy did her job.
-She made me a liker of dogs.
+Brandy did her job and made me a liker of dogs.

-Many years later, after Brandy’s tragic passing one cold winter night as a very old and well-loved part of the family, I reached adulthood.
-I was on the verge of forming my own “perfect family”.
+Many years later, I reached adulthood after Brandy’s tragic passing one cold winter night as a very old and well-loved part of the family.
+I was on the verge of forming my own “perfect family.”
 But I could feel something missing.
 Every perfect family has a dog, right?
-You’ve seen the lovely outdoor pictures of the family, complete with tongue-lolling, calm dog, gazing into the camera with the look that says he is an important part of this group of humans.
-He belongs and he knows it.
+You’ve seen the lovely outdoor pictures of the family, complete with tongue-lolling, calm dog, gazing into the camera with the look that says he is an integral part of this group of humans.
+He belongs, and he knows it.
 We didn’t have that.
-We had the home, we had the 5 kids.
-We had the big SUV and the weekend camping trips.
+We had the home and the five kids, and the big SUV and the weekend camping trips.
 What was missing?
 The dog!
 That’s it!
-The dog… (Insert ominous drumbeats here).
+The dog (Insert ominous drumbeats here).

 And so I began my campaign.
 I used the age-old technique of informing my husband we need a dog.
-You know the conversation: the one where I’m feeling all motherly and I either need another baby or a dog.
-He promptly sighed with great angst and hung his head knowing he was surely going to lose the war, so what was the point of engaging in small battles over it.
-He comes from a family who had dogs.
-In the house.
-He knows the secret.
+You know the conversation: the one where I’m feeling all motherly, and I either need another baby or a dog.
+He promptly sighed with great angst and hung his head, knowing he would surely lose the war, so what was the point of engaging in small battles over it.
+He comes from a family that had gross dogs in the house and he knows the secret.

-So, after a brief time of looking, and knowing that there are too many dogs out there being bred carelessly, we decided to rescue.
-We chose Jada, a six-week old lab mix puppy who was scheduled to be euthanized if a home was not found.
-I brought her home with visions of children frolicking around the yard playing with her, dressing her in silly clothing, and generally loving her.
+So, we began our search for the perfect dog.
+We know that too many dogs are carelessly bred, so we decided to rescue.
+We chose Jada, a six-week-old lab mix puppy scheduled for euthanasia if she didn’t find a home.
+I brought her home that October with visions of children frolicking around the yard playing with her, dressing her in silly clothing, and generally loving her.
 I dreamt she would delicately prance to the door to greet me upon entering at the end of a day of running kids and errands and naturally lie at my feet while patiently listening to the troubles of my day – That she would be calm and loving.
 After all, she was part Labrador.
 Aren’t those known to be the best family dogs out there?

 I was about to have an epiphany.

 It didn’t take long to get into a routine with Jada once she was here.
 She was crate trained so that our home was safe when we were away.
 Each morning I would tuck her into her crate and head off to work at my part-time job.
-When I’d get home, I would come into the house with my wobbler son (not quite on his feet yet) and let my sweet dog outside then run to the bathroom.
-Now you may be thinking this is a little too much information, but it’s critical to the rest of the story to know how our routine normally works.
+When I’d get home, I would come into the house with my wobbler son (not quite on his feet yet) and let my sweet (and gross) dog outside, then run to the bathroom.
+You may think this is a little too much information, but it’s critical to know how our routine works for the rest of the story.

 One memorable day, I came rushing in from work.
-I had to use the ladies room.
-It was a particularly urgent need and I found myself doing the potty dance as I made my way with the baby up to the bathroom.
-No time to settle him in the living room.
+I had to use the ladies’ room.
+It was a particularly urgent need, and I found myself doing the potty dance as I made my way up to the bathroom with the baby—no time to settle him in the living room.
 We were on a mission to get to the potty!
 I knew poor Jada had been in the crate all morning and needed out.
 She was doing her best to impress on me just how much she needed out by screeching and yelping in her best doggy voice from before I even entered the door.

 As I zoomed past her crate, with baby in my arms, I released the latch on her crate and made my way straight to the ladies’ room.
 I plunked baby down on the floor and quickly got busy getting to the business at hand.
 Jada came screeching in behind us, barely able to contain her excitement that we were home.
 The next series of events happened so fast I hardly had time to think.

-As I delicately perched myself upon my throne, panties stretched out between my calves, Jada decided to enthusiastically take a wet, slobbery lick of the center of them.
+As I delicately perched myself upon my throne, panties stretched out between my calves, my gross dog Jada decided to enthusiastically take a wet, slobbery lick of the center of them.
 Ew!
 Disgusting!!!
 As I was reacting, er, screeching at her to stop licking my undies, the baby made a terrible gurgling noise and proceeded to spit up his entire lunch.
 Yup.
 Right down the front of his shirt and all over the floor.
-Jada seemed to think that this was a special gift just for her, so she enthusiastically moved from licking said panties to licking baby’s face and shirt.
-Now in a full-blown panic at the double assault, I leaped from my throne to grab at her and pull her away from my poor son.
+Jada seemed to think that this was a special gift just for her, so she enthusiastically moved from licking said panties to licking the baby’s face and shirt.
+In a full-blown panic at the double assault, I leaped from my throne, grabbed her, and pulled her from my poor son.
 Right about that moment, as I was leaning over, bare butt exposed, she took her moment to slip between my knees, run behind me and take a giant lick of my lily-white cheek.
 And I don’t mean the one on my face!

 Holy cow!
-We had been assaulted in multiple ways by our sweet, loving, family pet!
-Where on earth was the calm, loving dog that calmly kept me company and laid peacefully near my feet adoring me!?
-This dog was a disaster!
-It only took a few seconds to shed the slimed panties and get a hold of the beast by her collar, and escort (probably more like drag) her to the back door where I released her into the yard.
-What a site I made, shuffling, bent at the waist with my naked bottom hanging out, through the house, dragging a wiggling, spastic yellow furball by the collar.
+We had been assaulted in multiple ways by our sweet, loving family pet!
+Where on earth was the sweet, loving dog that calmly kept me company and laid peacefully near my feet adoring me!?
+This gross dog was a disaster!
+It only took a few seconds to shed the slimed panties and get a hold of the beast by her collar, and escort (probably more like drag) her to the back door, where I released her into the yard.
+I made quite the site shuffling, bent at the waist with my naked bottom hanging out, through the house, dragging a wiggling, spastic yellow furball by the collar.